dinumathai/auth-webhook-sample/README.md

 1. __apiGroups__: indicates the core API group
 1. __resources__: Kubernetes resources like "pods", "secrets", "deployments" etc
 1. __verbs__: Action like  "list", "get", "update" etc. Refer [here](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#determine-the-request-verb)
+1. __resourceNames__: List of resource name to which access must be given.
 1. __namespaces__: To grand access to cluster level resources and resources on all the namespace `ClusterRoles` and `ClusterRoleBindings` are used.
 To grant permission resources on a single namespace `Roles` and `RoleBindings` are used.

 ## Kubernetes RBAC Authorization objects.